 Current board members are:

-Ellen Anderson, JD, serves as Senior Advisor on Energy and Environment to Governor Mark Dayton, and works at the Minnesota Department of Agriculture.
+Ellen Anderson, JD, is the Executive Director of the Energy Transition Lab at the University of Minnesota.
+She previously served as Senior Advisor on Energy and Environment to Governor Mark Dayton, and worked at the Minnesota Department of Agriculture.
 Ellen led the implementation of the state's Environmental Quality Board (EQB), and her duties included organizing the Minnesota Environmental Congress and issuing Minnesota’s Environment and Energy Report Card.
 She continues to assist the EQB with energy and environmental issues.
 Ellen holds a BA from Carleton College and JD cum laude from the University of Minnesota Law School.

 Andrew Brown, JD, MPA, MA, Dorsey & Whitney LLP, is a Partner and practices in the area of energy and environmental law.
 He is the Chair of Dorsey’s Energy Industry Team and Co-Chair of the firm’s Regulatory Affairs Practice Group.
 Mr. Brown is a Fellow in the American College of Environmental Lawyers.
 Before attending law school, Mr. Brown was Legislative Aide for energy policy to U.S. Senator Gary Hart.
 Mr. Brown has served as a Director and as Board Chair of the Environmental Initiative (2008-2010), an organization that promotes partnerships involving government, business and environmental advocacy groups to address challenging environmental issues.
 He is also past Chair of the Minnesota State Bar Association’s Environmental, Natural Resources and Energy Committee, and a former board member of the Citizens League.
 He earned his JD and MA degrees from Duke University and his MPA from Harvard University.